 CCE: What is the learning that has come out from the Scaling Up PBG network?

 Cornell: It was really encouraging that the participating schools took a hard look at their respective assessment systems and had robust conversation about how they were using assessment to capture student learning.
-Educators were having different kinds of conversations that didn’t always happen before -- such as, “Are we assessing what we are intending to assessment?
+Educators were having different kinds of conversations that didn’t always happen before -- such as, “Are we assessing what we are intending to assess?
 Where are opportunities for student voice and choice?
 What does demonstrating mastery looks like?”